toncho11/SPARK_examples/README.md

 * (my_spark_env)$ pip install pyspark findspark

 # Running from the console
 Now you can test the provided python scripts for Core, SQL and ML.
+See below for a common error [cannot access class sun.nio.ch.DirectBuffer](https://stackoverflow.com/questions/73465937/apache-spark-3-3-0-breaks-on-java-17-with-cannot-access-class-sun-nio-ch-direct).

 * got to your SPARK_examples folder
 * call .\my_spark_env\Scripts\activate